Hebron, Nebraska

-Hebron is a city in, and the county seat of, Thayer County, Nebraska, United States.
+Hebron is a city in and the county seat of Thayer County, Nebraska, United States.
 The population was 1,441 at the 2020 census.

 History

 Hebron was founded about 1869 by a colony of Disciples of Christ.
 It was named after the ancient city of Hebron.

-Hebron native Loetta Norene Raatz, 1928-2021, was inducted into the Nebraska Hall of Fame by Governor Kay Orr in honor of her record 65 years of service with the Nebraska Department of Health & Human Services until her retirement in 2011.

 The historic Hebron United States Post Office, now on the U.S. National Register of Historic Places, was built in the town in 1937 by architect Louis A. Simon.

 A tornado in 1953 caused severe damage.

 In 2021, the United States Department of Agriculture announced that a large well site would be constructed in a field near Hebron, a major part of a larger bid to improve water infrastructure for farmers across the state of Nebraska and neighboring Kansas.